riaasehgal/powershell-scripts/README.md

-# PowerShell Scripts Repository – Lab1 Monitoring
+# PowerShell Scripts Repository For Monitoring

 This repository contains **PowerShell scripts developed** as part of the **Windows Administration** course.
 These scripts demonstrate **system resource monitoring**, **security event tracking**, and **automation of administrative tasks** using PowerShell.